-Puerto Vallarta is situated in the Bahia de Banderas, a 14-mile (22km) long bay lined with long stretches of sandy beaches.
-It is the second largest holiday resort on the Pacific coast after Acapulco, but despite its resort status it has managed to maintain its own unique character.
+Puerto Vallarta is situated in the Bahia de Banderas, a 14-mile (22km) bay lined with long stretches of sandy beaches.
+The second largest holiday resort on the Pacific coast after Acapulco, it has managed to maintain its own unique character.
 Puerto Vallarta's charm is due to its blend of first-world cosmopolitan city and the colonial features of its historic old town.
-The graceful centre is embellished with quaint cobblestone streets that are lined with delightful white adobe houses, flower-filled wrought-iron balconies and red tiled roofs, making this one of Mexico's most picturesque coastal cities.
+The graceful centre is embellished with quaint cobblestone streets lined with delightful white adobe houses, flower-filled wrought-iron balconies and red tiled roofs, making this one of Mexico's most picturesque coastal cities.

-Even serious shoppers won't be disappointed by the variety of shops in Puerto Vallarta, which line almost every downtown street and range from speciality stores and shopping centres to outdoor markets and art galleries.
-No other holiday resort destination in Mexico can offer a better shopping experience than Puerto Vallarta.
-It has developed a reputation as an art centre and there is an abundance of local arts and crafts, such as pottery, ceramics and hand blown glass.
+No other holiday resort destination in Mexico can offer a better shopping experience than Puerto Vallarta, its selection ranging from speciality stores and shopping centres to outdoor markets and art galleries.
+It has developed a reputation as a cultural centre and there is an abundance of local arts and crafts, such as pottery, ceramics and hand blown glass.
 Boutiques stock an array of shoes, traditional Mexican sandals and clothing, while the main flea market is the place to bargain for inexpensive handicrafts, clothes and souvenirs.

 We are looking for contributors for our Puerto Vallarta travel guide.
 If you are a local, a regular traveller to Puerto Vallarta or a travel professional with time to contribute and answer occasional forum questions, please contact us.